nemo0622/pokeemerald-expansion/README.md

     17. By Pia Carrot
     18. Edited by kesterhenrickpixels
     19. By EeVeeEe1999
+- Trainer Sprites:
+    - Many Sapphire-based GBC sprite devamps by leesongjae620 on DeviantArt
+    - Some GBC style Trainer sprites from Pokémon Crystal
+    - Professor sprite by Substitube
 - Overworld Sprites:
     - Many NPC sprites adapted from Pokémon Crystal
     - Some NPC sprites by Anima_nel on itch.io